tobioffice/WLAKATA_US/README.md

-# WLAKATA_US - Automated Object Quality Control System
+# WLAKATA_US - Automated Biscuit Quality Control System

-An intelligent computer vision system for automated object detection and quality assessment using OpenCV and Python.
-This system captures images, detects objects, analyzes their properties, and determines quality based on burned state classification.
+An intelligent computer vision system for automated biscuit detection and quality assessment using OpenCV and Python.
+This system captures images of biscuits, detects their presence, analyzes their properties, and determines quality based on baking/burned state classification.

 ## 🚀 Features

-- **Real-time Object Detection**: Detects presence of objects using advanced computer vision techniques
+- **Real-time Biscuit Detection**: Detects presence of biscuits using advanced computer vision techniques
-- **Quality Assessment**: Analyzes area, angle, and burned state of detected objects
+- **Quality Assessment**: Analyzes area, angle, and baking state of detected biscuits
-- **Multi-state Classification**: Classifies objects into 4 burned states (unBurned, underBurned, good, overBurned)
+- **Multi-state Classification**: Classifies biscuits into 4 baking states (unBaked, underBaked, good, overBaked)
-- **Serial Communication**: Interfaces with hardware for automated processing
+- **Serial Communication**: Interfaces with hardware for automated biscuit processing
 - **Image Processing Pipeline**: Complete workflow from capture to quality decision

 ## 📁 Project Structure